katiavas/prediction-DL/README.md

 1. Point Prediction: Investigated the prediction of terminal positions based on initial data, potentially replacing iterative physics-based solvers.
 The dynamics were simulated with a graph neural network.
-2. Simulation: Built a model to generate full simulations of the system, predicting sequences of positions up to the terminal state.: This was done using an RNN to take into consideration the time steps and the relation between each time step.
+2. Simulation: Built a model to generate full simulations of the system, predicting sequences of positions up to the terminal state.: This was done using an LSTM cell to take into consideration the time steps and the relation between each time step.
 3. Used torch.geometric for data preprocessing